 Jan van Boeckel teaches both within, and at the edges of, formal education systems.
 Additionally, he regularly facilitate ‘hands-on’ art courses and workshops.

 As professor in art pedagogy at the Estonian Academy of Arts (EAA) in Tallinn, Jan regularly teaches courses in visual methodologies and visual culture studies, art education and sustainability, and qualitative research methods.

-In the spring of 2017, he taught the intensive course Sustainability Education through Art and Design for EAA in the Arbavere Centre in Lahemaa National Park (Estonia).
+In the spring and autumn of 2017, he taught the intensive course Sustainability Education through Art and Design for EAA in the Arbavere Centre in Lahemaa National Park (Estonia).
 This course offered students an overview of current developments at the intersection of education and sustainability.
 The genesis of the concept of sustainability was discussed, as well as the move from “education for sustainability” to “sustainable education.”
 Recent transdisciplinary collaborations in the fields of ecology, art and design were taken up from a pedagogical perspective.
 The aim of the course was that students would be able to reflect on prevailing practices and discourses that foreground increasing sustainability through art & design.
 Further, they should have acquired a basic understanding of the concept of sustainability, both in a narrow and more holistic sense and articulate a critical stance on the misuse of the concept of sustainability, e.g. as part of corporate green-washing.

 At Schumacher College in the United Kingdom, Jan co-taught the course Children and Nature: Rediscovering a sense of wonder, with Richard Louv and Kathy Louv (2010), and Creating Nature: Art in the Landscape, with fellow eco-artists Lynne Hull and Susan Derges (2008).
 And at international Holma College for Integral Studies in Höör, Sweden, Jan was teacher of the weeklong course Sustainable living: What We Can Learn From Indigenous Peoples (2002).